matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Compact, fast, binary data format that relies on schemas.

 198) Availability how is it obtained?
+Answer:
-Answer: Load Balancing: distributing the load among multiple servers.
-Redundancy.
+a) Load Balancing: distributing the load among multiple servers.
+b) Redundancy.
-Data Replication: copying data between several servers.
-Monitoring and warnings.
-Automatic failover.
+c) Data Replication: copying data between several servers.
+d) Monitoring and warnings.
+e) Automatic failover.
-Disaster Recovery: A plan to restore your system after a disaster.
+f) Disaster Recovery: A plan to restore your system after a disaster.

 199) Automated Testing in software development and its advantages?
 Answer: Advantages: Efficiency, Consistency, Regression Testing, Coverage, Continuous Integration.